Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Sheaves on a simplicial complex

 \subsection{Sheaf perspective}

 Let $\Lambda$ be any abstract simplicial complex (for example $\Delta(H_{\Gamma})$ above, but the restriction to 0-cells, 1-cells, and 2-cells seems unnecessary).
-Associate with $\Lambda$ the poset of simplices, ordered by containment, and the \textbf{topology} whose basic open set consists of the collection of faces contained within any given simplex.
-For example, the 2-cell $\{a, b, c\}$ (abbreviated to $abc$) is associated with a basic open set
+We recall the standard definition of a topology on $\Lambda$, as presented by Steiner \cite{ste} and Stong \cite{sto}; we employ the version in which the lower sets are open, rather than the upper sets.